Anksharskarp/Anksharskarp.github.io/documentation/content.md

 Shared contact links and résumé location come from `content/site.json`.
 Education, coursework, skills, and the introductory text live in their named partials.
 Changing the featured project, a photograph, or a diagram never requires editing every page.

+## Tools and examples

+The differential-equations utility is generated from `src/templates/tools.html`.
+Example names, equations, parameters, bounds, and initial values live in `assets/js/tools/presets.js`, separate from work and blog content.
+See [Tools](tools.md#adding-examples-tools-or-pages) for the preset format and adding a utility with the shared page shell.
+Method notes and numerical limits must remain consistent with the implementation.

+After editing a template or navigation, run `npm run generate` and commit generated HTML and CSS as well as source. `npm run check:generated` detects missing or stale public files.
+A source-only commit does not update branch-root GitHub Pages.